d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 ## Network Rules Engine
 After joining a virtual network, there is no (hardware) firewall in place to protect your devices from malicious packets of peers.
 But ZeroTier got you covered.
 As a network maintainer you can utilize the "Rules Engine" of ZT.
-Those rules are pretty similar to firewall rules.
+Those rules are pretty similar to regular firewall rules of popular vendors.

 The rules are distributed by the network controller and are enforced on the sender and receiver side.
 So an attacker would need to compromise both sides to circumvent the rules engine.